 - IEC 62133 is a broad standard.
 It covers various aspects of battery safety, including electrical, mechanical, and chemical safety.

-- ISO 12405, Electrically propelled road vehicles is a test specification for lithium-ion traction battery packs and systems.
+- ISO 12405, Electrically propelled road vehicles, is a test specification for lithium-ion traction battery packs and systems.

 - ISO 16750 applies to EV systems and components.
 It’s focused on potential environmental stresses and test requirements related to specific mounting locations.

-- UL 2580 Batteries for Use in Electric Vehicles including automobiles.
+- UL 2580 Batteries for Use in Electric Vehicles, including automobiles.

-- UL 2054 and UL 1642 – UL 1642 applies to Li-ion cells while UL 2054 applies to small battery packs.
+- UL 2054 applies to small battery packs.

-- UN/DOT 38.3, Transportation Testing for Lithium Batteries applies to almost all Li-ion batteries.
+- UN/DOT 38.3, Transportation Testing for Lithium Batteries, applies to almost all Li-ion batteries.

 Standards complexity arises from battery complexity

-NHTSA chaired the development of the initial United Nations (UN) Global Technical Regulation (GTR) for electric vehicle safety, which was established under the UN World Forum for the Harmonization of Vehicle Regulations in 2018.
+NHTSA chaired the development of the initial United Nations (UN) Global Technical Regulation (GTR) for electric vehicle safety, established under the UN World Forum for the Harmonization of Vehicle Regulations in 2018.
 Phase 2 is currently underway to develop GTR No. 20 for EV safety.
-Some of the considerations to be included in GTR No 20 are issues related to battery thermal runaway, water immersion, and vibration resistance.
+Some of the considerations to be included in GTR No. 20 are issues related to battery thermal runaway, water immersion, and vibration resistance.

 Summary